API

 2. Export that key as `API_KEY` and set `API=https://api.mem9.ai/v1alpha2/mem9s`.

 3. Create a memory with `POST /memories`.
+Add `appId` when one API key should hold separate app-specific memory pools.

 Provision key